Policies & Forms

 Within the service, professional, interns, and practicum students may consult among each other in order to insure that the best service is provided while making every effort to preserve the anonymity of the person concerned.
-All staff employed at the Trent University Counselling Centre are required to give their signed assurance that they will follow appropriate privacy principles.
+All staff employed at the Trent University Counselling Services are required to give their signed assurance that they will follow appropriate privacy principles.

 WE COLLECT PERSONAL INFORMATION: PRIMARY PURPOSES